 “How can I be reasonable?
 To me our love was everything and you were my whole life.” ― W. Somerset Maugham, The Painted Veil

 The immediate requirement of a breakup is that, in the way in which you would sever a limb, you cut your partner loose.
-You physically cut the partner out of your life, purging them from your bed, your breakfast table, your couch passenger seat.
+You physically cut them out of your life, purging them from your bed, your breakfast table, your passenger seat.
 But this involves more than just physical separation; it happens on many levels.
 On a logistical level, possessions may need to be divided up, accounts separated, friends or kids divided.
 All of these in themselves can be brutally hard, but their difficulty piles onto the simple pain of being alone, the need for filling time that had been filled, or for scrambling to reestablish any sense of routine.

 For many, the logistical work of breaking up pales in comparison to the formidable challenge of disentangling another person from your own sense of self.